loverso/rtlamr/index.md

 If you want to run the spectrum server on a different machine than the receiver you'll want to specify an address to listen on that is accessible from the machine `rtlamr` will run on with the `-a` option for `rtl_tcp` with an address accessible by the system running the receiver.

 ### Messages
 Currently both SCM (Standard Consumption Message) and IDM (Interval Data Message) packets can be decoded but are mutually exclusive, you cannot receive both simultaneously.
-See [Protocol]({{site.baseurl}}/protocol.html) for more details on packet structure.
+See [RTLAMR: Protocol](http://bemasher.github.io/rtlamr/protocol.html) for more details on packet structure.

 There's now experimental support for meters with R900 transmitters!